-There are lenders that offer personal loans for nearly every expense — from weddings to jewelry to vacation-related purchases.
+There are lenders that offer personal loans for nearly every expense — from weddings to adoption costs to vacation-related purchases.
 While most personal loan lenders place few restrictions on how to use the funds, not every lender or financial institution will offer loans for the same purpose.
 Some companies have restrictions on what the funds can be used for, so make sure your needs are met before signing on the dotted line.

 2. Auto loans

 Before applying, conduct a financial audit and craft a repayment plan that works with your budget.
 Just like personal loans, auto loans tend to offer fixed interest rates.
 However, auto loans are a secured debt, which means that the loan is backed by your vehicle as a form of collateral.
 If you default on your loan, the bank has legal authority to seize your vehicle to satisfy the delinquent debt.

 3. Student loans

-Student loans are used to finance a college education and related expenses, like books, supplies, housing, food and tuition.
+Student loans are used to finance a college education and related expenses like books, supplies, housing and food.
 Offered by both the federal government and online lenders, nearly 43 million borrowers currently hold student loans in the country.

-Federal student loans are offered by the Education Department through one streamlined application.
-Federal loans are available to every borrower attending an eligible U.S. college or university and all carry the same fixed interest rates.
-Due to the unique benefits and protections available to borrowers, it’s best to turn to federal loans before looking at private debt.
+Federal student loans are offered by the Education Department through one streamlined application: the FAFSA.
+Federal loans are available to every borrower attending an eligible U.S. college or university, and they all have the same fixed interest rates.
+Due to the unique benefits and protections available to borrowers, it’s best to turn to federal loans before considering private lenders.

-Private student loans base your approval odds and interest rates on your creditworthiness and can be difficult to get approved for as a student.
+Private student loans base your approval odds and interest rates on your creditworthiness, and they can be difficult to qualify for as a student.
 Unlike federal student debt, private loans are disbursed by a number of financial institutions and online lenders.
 Each company will have different eligibility requirements and interest rate ranges, so shop around to make sure you’re getting the best rate for your situation.